dojo/docs/quickstart/writingWidgets.rst

 This widget doesn't do much, but it does show the minimum requirement for a (non-behavioral) widget: create a DOM tree.

-Now let's write a widget that performs some javascript.
+Now let's write a widget that performs some JavaScript.
 We'll setup an onclick handler on a button node which will increment a counter:

 .. code-example ::
   :djConfig: parseOnLoad: false